 - Looking out for unsafe things / situations and telling an adult straight away if you spot something that is not safe.

-- Talking without year team about how we can keep safe when we go on trips out of school.
+- Talking with our year team about how we can keep safe when we go on trips out of school.

 - Taking part in our annual safety assemblies.